Mons, Belgium: History

 Originally its communal organization, Mons was a City Hall called "House of Peace."
 Earlier the deputy mayors were on the castle of the Counts of Hainaut, and now it is only the conciergerier, Saint-Calixte chapel and some underground rooms and the chamber.
-This place is now Castle Park, where we can also see the belfry.
-Already in the 13th century, the counts mentioned the House of Peace, located in Nimy Street.
-Other documents of the same time let one suppose that there existed two Houses of Peace, the one in Nimy Street and the other in the market area.
+This place is now Castle Park, where we can also see the Belfry.
+Already in the 13th century, the counts mentioned the House of Peace, located in the Rue Nimy.
+Other documents of the same time let one suppose that there existed two Houses of Peace, the one in the Rue Nimy and the other in the market area.

 It was in 1323 that Count William I gave permission to build the House of Peace on the location of the current City Hall.
 This is called a "Town House" built of stones and bricks at the base, while the superstructure is of wood.
 This building underwent various changes during the 15th century until 1477, when the nearby shop in the arsenal exploded.

 Current City Hall

 The destroyed buildings were rebuilt and benefitted from new changes and additions over the centuries.

 The architect of the City Hall, Matthew Layens of Leuven, was called to draw up plans.
 It was to be a building in Gothic style, but it seems that the plan (which was not found) was not completed, including the abandonment of the second floor, which was still intended for construction.
 The Renaissance campanile was added in the 18th century.
-It contains a bell dating from 1390, the Bancloque, and carries a clock dial overlooking the Grand Place and a light clock.
+It contains a bell dating from 1390, the Bancloque, and carries a clock dial overlooking the Grand-Place and a light clock.
 The 19th century saw various modifications of the façade, the removal of stone mullions to the floor and various stone ornaments.

 In its current state, the Town Hall consists of a remarkable collection of various buildings housing a large proportion of municipal services.
 These buildings have undergone many changes over the centuries, restorations and additions of elements from other buildings, such as a Gothic style fireplace from castle Trazegnies, carved doors of the 16th century saved from demolition, a fireplace from the castle of Gouy-lez-Pedestrian, and another fireplace in 1603 from the Château d'Havré.

 On 23 April 2006 was inaugurated a bronze statuary group by Garouste Gerard, creator of a fresco for the wedding hall.
 The work, evoking the combat of St. George and the dragon, is in front of City Hall at the bottom of the stair-ramps providing access to one of the entrances to City Hall.

 Mayor's Garden

-These buildings surround a small, irregularly shaped square, the Mayor's Garden, from which the rue d'Enghien descends.
+These buildings surround a small, irregularly shaped square, the Mayor's Garden, from which the Rue d'Enghien descends.
 The Ropieur Fountain, by sculptor Léon Gobert (1869–1935), can be found in the middle of the square.
 The ropieur symbolizes a young insolent resident of Mons, drenching passersby with water from the fountain.